Intro

 KRI Labor Work Bill (First Draft)

-Article 51 refers to the minister's decision to form a committee to propose a minimum wage that it decides.
-After that, it is agreed upon by the Kurdistan Region Council of Ministers.
+The KRI Labor Work Bill (First Draft) refers to the minister's decision in Article 51 to form a committee to propose a minimum wage.
+Afterward, the Kurdistan Region Council of Ministers agrees upon it.

-According to a report by the International Labor Organization (ILO), only 8% of the 187 member states still need a minimum wage.
-Only six out of 27 countries in Europe do not set a minimum wage.
-In this analysis, we will focus briefly on the seventh section of the draft law, significantly the articles relating to the determination of salaries and the issue of minimum wages.
+An International Labor Organization (ILO) report reveals that only 8% of the 187 member states still require a minimum wage.
+Moreover, only six out of 27 European countries do not set a minimum wage.
+This analysis briefly focuses on the seventh section of the draft law, particularly articles related to salary determination and minimum wages.

-In Chapter Seven, II section, titled "Determining Wages" and Article 50, which consists of five paragraphs, the issue of workers' wages was touched upon, but none of the paragraphs mentioned the basis for the determination.
-For example, in the UK, the classification is done by age.
-The United States organizes it based on a general level throughout the country.
+Chapter Seven, Section II, titled "Determining Wages" and Article 50, consisting of five paragraphs, addresses workers' wages.
+However, none of the paragraphs mention the basis for determination, such as age-based classification in the UK or a general level throughout the US.

-Paragraph 3 states that "the following must be considered when determining the minimum wage level.
-The needs of the worker and their family, the general level of wages in the country, standards of living, and available price levels in achieving and maintaining a high labor force also include the requirements for economic growth and the level of production and supporting abundance Employment opportunities (KRI Labor Law, p.
-44).
+Paragraph 3 states that "the following must be considered when determining the minimum wage level: the needs of the worker and their family, the general level of wages in the country, standards of living, and available price levels in achieving and maintaining a high labor force.
+This also includes the requirements for economic growth, production levels, and supporting abundant employment opportunities (KRI Labor Law, p.
+44)."

-While given the four criteria assigned to it by the committee, there needs to be a clear conclusion in determining the minimum wage for a worker.
-What is the general level of wages in the country that the law refers to in the first paragraph?
-Will the measurement be done according to Iraq's classes, the Kurdistan region, or the standard of living in different locations?
+The four criteria assigned by the committee necessitate a clear conclusion in determining a worker's minimum wage in the Kurdistan Region.
+Questions remain about the general level of wages in the country that the law refers to in the first paragraph: Will the measurement be done according to Iraq's classes, the Kurdistan region, or the standard of living in different locations?

-Although the fifth paragraph refers to the amendment of the minimum wage from time to time, it should establish a basis for the minimum wage for a worker in the Kurdistan Region, and the public and private sectors must abide by it.
-The following is a relatively comprehensive example of the minimum wage in the Kurdistan Region, which shows that workers in the Kurdistan Region of various types are forced to work daily and monthly:
+Although the fifth paragraph refers to the amendment of the minimum wage from time to time, the law should establish a basis for a worker's minimum wage in the Kurdistan Region, with both the public and private sectors adhering to it.
+The current situation in the Kurdistan Region shows that various types of workers must work daily and monthly, with no reference to the difference in wages within the law.

-The Lowest Wages in the ME, EU, and the US
+Lowest Wages in the Middle East, EU, and the US

-Arab countries, the EU, UK, and even the US set different wages.
-For example, Arab countries charge a monthly rate, Britain sets an hourly rate according to age, and the United States imposes a federal minimum wage of $7.
-The methods of determining the minimum wage are different and can be defined in several ways at the general level.
-Among Arab countries, the minimum wage is $206 in Qatar, $845 in Oman, $798 in Bahrain, $247 in Kuwait, and $310 in Jordan[1].
+Arab countries, the EU, UK, and the US set different wages.
+For instance, Arab countries charge a monthly rate, Britain sets an hourly rate according to age, and the United States imposes a federal minimum wage of $7.
+The methods of determining the minimum wage vary and can be defined in several ways at the general level.
+Among Arab countries, the minimum wage is $206 in Qatar, $845 in Oman, $798 in Bahrain, $247 in Kuwait, and $310 in Jordan [1].

-There are significant differences in minimum wages between European countries, as 6 out of 27 European Union countries do not set a minimum wage.
-For example, Europe's German parliament set the minimum wage at 12 euros per hour.
-Nevertheless, in Bulgaria, it is 2.19 euros, and Luxembourg comes in the highest place with 13.05 euros per hour[2].
-If we calculate the minimum wage for European workers, according to European Union data for June 2022, the minimum wage in Belgium was 363 euros, and in the highest Luxembourg, 2313 euros per month[3].
+Significant differences exist in minimum wages between European countries, with 6 out of 27 European Union countries not setting a minimum wage.
+For example, Germany's parliament set the minimum wage at 12 euros per hour, while Bulgaria's is 2.19 euros, and Luxembourg has the highest rate at 13.05 euros per hour [2].
+According to European Union data for June 2022, the minimum wage in Belgium was 363 euros, and in Luxembourg, the highest, it was 2313 euros per month [3].

-The UK minimum hourly wage has now been updated according to age.
-Those aged 23 and over will receive £10.43 per hour, those aged 21-22 will receive £10.18 per hour, and those under 18 will receive £5.28 per hour from April 2023[4].
-All over the United States, minimum wages have been set, but there are differences between amounts.
-For example, the minimum daily wage for a worker in the United States is $7.25[5], while the highest is $16.10 in Columbia and $14.49 in Washington[6].
+The UK minimum hourly wage has now been updated based on age.
+Those aged 23 and over will receive £10.43 per hour, those aged 21-22 will receive £10.18 per hour, and those under 18 will receive £5.28 per hour starting in April 2023 [4].
+Across the United States, minimum wages have been established, but the amounts vary.
+For instance, the federal minimum wage for a worker is $7.25 [5], while the highest state minimum wages are $16.10 in the District of Columbia and $14.49 in Washington [6].

-The minimum wage, whether daily or monthly, is independent of the financial level of the state.
-Even the form of government and the state system does not affect it, as evidenced by the case of EU Countries.
-The main criterion for determining the price of workers' hours in Europe is to enable the worker to provide their basic needs.
+The minimum wage, whether daily or monthly, is not dependent on a state's financial status.
+The form of government and state system also does not impact it, as demonstrated by EU countries.
+The primary criterion for determining hourly wages in Europe is to enable workers to meet their basic needs.

 Conclusion

-Wages should be sufficient to cover housing and necessities such as food, water, electricity, and other receipts.
-Setting minimum wages as provided by law introduces complications and does not change the current minimum wage for any work.
-The law does not specify the minimum wage at the governorate level or the population or according to the worker's age.
-In addition, the bill requires a committee to name it, and then the minister approves it and sends it to the cabinet for approval.
-Hence, implementing the bill by the companies is another part of the story.
+Wages should be sufficient to cover housing and necessities such as food, water, electricity, and other expenses.
+Setting minimum wages by law introduces complexities and does not alter the current minimum wage for any work.
+The law does not specify the minimum wage at the governorate level, by population, or according to the worker's age.
+Additionally, the bill requires a committee to determine the wage, which must then be approved by the minister and sent to the cabinet for approval.
+Therefore, enforcing the bill within companies is another challenge to overcome.

 [1] https://www.ilo.org/wcmsp5/groups/public/---arabstates/---ro-beirut/documents/publication/wcms_660002.pdf